Catherine, Princess of Wales, announces she has cancer | KRDO

 She ended her heartfelt message by saying that she was also keeping “all those whose lives have been affected by cancer” in her thoughts.

 “For everyone facing this disease, in whatever form, please do not lose faith or hope.
-You are not alone,” Kate concluded.
+You are not alone,” Kate concluded in the video statement, which was filmed by BBC Studios at Windsor on Wednesday.

+CNN understands the Prince and Princess of Wales wanted to wait for their young children to be out of school for the Easter holidays before making the announcement.
+The decision of when and how to announce the diagnosis to the public would have been approved by Kate, in consultation with her husband.

+Prince William has been balancing supporting his wife and children while continuing his public-facing duties and will continue to do so, a royal source told CNN.

 British Prime Minister Rishi Sunak said that the princess had “the love and support of the whole country.”
 Sunak said Friday on social media that Kate had shown “tremendous bravery with her statement” and that his thoughts were with her and “in particular her three children.”